If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

 But if you go down the image a bit, you’ll see other search terms like:

 - iPhone Black Friday Deals.

 - Walmart Black Friday and Cyber Monday deals.

-These are the types of long-tail keywords you should consider targeting in your content.
-But our task is yet to complete…
+You should consider targeting these types of long-tail keywords in your content.
+But our task is yet to complete.

-We need to go deeper into each keyword above to find a more in-depth long-tail keyword for each variation.
+We must go deeper into each keyword above to find a more in-depth long-tail keyword for each variation.

-For instance, we could want to find out what type of Black Friday laptop deals is the users looking for?
+For instance, we could want to find out what type of Black Friday laptop deals the users are looking for.

 - Is it a new laptop?

 - Or a fairly used one?